IOTechSystems/xrt-examples/AzureSphere/docs/windows-installation.md

 ## Updating the XRT package on Windows

-When updating the xrt packages with a newer version, it is recommended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.
-After this the same steps can be followed for [installing](#installing-the-xrt-package-on-windows).
+If an outdated version of XRT for azure is already installed and you want to update to the latest version of, it is recommended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.
+After this, steps 2 onwards can be followed on [installing](#installing-the-xrt-package-on-windows).